CDL Skills Test: Straight Line Backing Maneuver

 The Technique: A Step-by-Step Process

-- Begin Backing Slowly: Put the vehicle in reverse and release the clutch gently.
+- Begin Backing Slowly: Put the vehicle in reverse and release the clutch gently if applicable.
 Speed is your enemy here.
 The slower you go, the more time you have to recognize and react to any deviation.

 - Use Your Mirrors Constantly: Your mirrors are your eyes.
-You should be able to see the entire length of the trailer and the boundary cones on both sides.
-Avoid fixating on just one mirror; continuously scan between your left and right mirrors to maintain a complete picture.
+You should be able to see the boundary markers on both sides.
+Avoid fixating on one mirror; continuously scan between left and right mirrors to maintain a complete picture.

-- “Chase” the Trailer: As you back up, the rear of the trailer will inevitably start to drift slightly to one side.
-To correct this, you must turn the steering wheel in the direction of the drift.
-If you see the trailer drifting to your left (the driver’s side), turn your steering wheel slightly to the left.
-If it drifts to your right (the passenger’s side), turn the wheel slightly to the right to “chase” it back to center.
+- “Chase” the Trailer: As you back up, the rear of the trailer will inevitably drift.
+To correct this, turn the steering wheel in the direction of the drift.
+If the trailer drifts left, make a slight left steering input; if it drifts right, make a slight right input to bring it back to center.

 - Make Small, Smooth Corrections: The most common mistake is oversteering.
-A small turn of the steering wheel (just a few inches) is often all that is needed.
-Turn the wheel, let the trailer react, and then immediately return the steering wheel to the straight position.
-This is one of the most critical bucket truck backing techniques, as their high center of gravity makes them sensitive to sharp movements.
+Small steering inputs are often all that is needed.
+Turn the wheel, let the trailer react, and then return the steering wheel to straight.
+This is important for bucket trucks and other tall or long vehicles that react strongly to sharp movements.

-- Know When to Stop: The final step is to stop with the rearmost part of your trailer inside the designated box without pulling too far through it or stopping short.
-Use a reference point on your trailer (like a specific bolt or light) to gauge your final position.
+- Know When to Stop: The final step is to stop with the rearmost part of your vehicle inside the designated area without pulling too far through it or stopping short.
+Use a consistent reference point on the vehicle (light, bolt, or marker) to gauge final position.

 Job Site Application: Beyond the Utility Truck CDL Test